 This is the seventh story in the Shoreline Management Story Series, sponsored by the New Hampshire Coastal Program, the Great Bay National Estuarine Research Reserve, and the New Hampshire Coastal Adaptation Workgroup.
 It was the summer of 2015, and Hannah Blondin was walking the shoreline.
 Find out what Hannah saw by jumping to our story […]

+Update: This funding opportunity is now closed.
+Thank you to those who submitted proposals.
 The New Hampshire Department of Environmental Services (NHDES) Coastal Program announces the availability of targeted funds for projects that enhance coastal resilience to current and future hazards.
-The purpose of the “Design Solutions for Coastal Resilience” funding opportunity is to support projects that improve the ability of a community or system to proactively prepare for […]
+The purpose of the “Design Solutions for Coastal Resilience” funding opportunity is to support […]

 Story by Rebecca Zeiber, N.H.
 Sea Grant Science Writer Roads, dunes, groundwater and fish — N.H.’s infrastructure and natural resources are not immune to the effects of climate change, but adaptation efforts are growing and gaining momentum in the Granite State.
 That growth was evident at the 2016 N.H.
 Climate Summit, where more than 115 […]